 As you leave the church, you find yourself in the middle of Korenmarkt, the historical heart of Ghent.
 Lots of the buildings house today – restaurants, shops and bars.
 In need for a coffee?
 Reach for Mokabon coffee house!

 Korenlei and Graslei, the opposite banks of the river, are the most beautiful parts of the city.
 This charming place, with historic buildings that sit alongside the waterfront, was once one of the most crucial trade areas in this part of the world.
 Now here are plenty of shops, cafes and restaurants where you can sit and enjoy the views.
 Just take some time, stroll around and enjoy the scenery.
+Have lunch at one of the many terraces with river view.
 Or take a boat tour on Leie River.

 Several companies offer round-trip guided tours on the canals.
 The journey is very informative, giving most of the history of the buildings on both sides of the Leie river.
 It’s a lovely way to see Ghent and to take some great pictures from a different angle.